solygambas/flask-blogging-platform/README.md

 # Blogging Platform

-A blogging platform using Flask, Jinja2 and PostgreSQL.
+A blogging platform using Flask, Jinja2 and Flask-SQLAlchemy.

 ## Demo